AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 its own to commit the preset to the output, You can view the state of the Master by opening the Static Playbacks workspace.

-You can assign the buttons to do different things using Key Profiles -- the options are Exit scene mode, Enter scene mode, Commit changes, Commit changes and exit scene mode, Enter or Exit scene mode, Enter or commit scene mode.
+You can assign the handle buttons to do different things using Key Profiles - the options are Exit scene mode, Enter scene mode, Commit changes, Commit changes and exit scene mode, Enter or Exit scene mode, Enter or commit scene mode.